Youth In Transition (Aging Out)

 All children — and especially older children in foster care — need and deserve a loving family with no expiration date.
 Yet, in the United States, about 20,000 youth exit foster care and are left to fend for themselves each year.

 Leaving foster care without achieving permanence carries lifelong consequences.
 Youth who age out of foster care are more likely to engage in risky behaviors and more likely to experience hardships such as homelessness, joblessness, and substance use.

 At Wellroot Family Services, we shepherd young adults as they transition from foster care to adulthood by offering ongoing life skills development, including financial literacy, tutoring and career development.
 However, our Transitional Living Program (TLP) services don’t stop with the basics.

-Darnell and Davis are now several weeks into the conditioning program, and Darnell is motivated and committed to getting ready for football tryouts this spring.
+Darnell and Marlon are now several weeks into the conditioning program, and Darnell is motivated and committed to getting ready for football tryouts this spring.